Why Is My French Press Hard To Press: 3 Causes & Fixes

 To avoid the coffee fines from clogging your filter, push the plunger slowly and gently.
 You can even wait 30 seconds after an initial shallow push so the coffee grounds naturally sink.

 Note: Your grinder may be creating too many fines if it is low quality or the burrs need replacement.
-Read more about cheap vs expensive grinders for the details.
+Read about cheap vs. expensive grinders for more details.

 Grind Is Too Fine